-- a section for Keys, where you have to select the desired algorithm and size for the future Key Pair; - a section for the Certificate, where you have to complete the certificate related fields; - an alias for the Key Pair entry in the current KeyStore.
+- a section for Keys, where you have to select the desired algorithm and size for the future Key Pair; - a section for the Certificate, where you have to complete the certificate related fields.
+This section contains 2 tabs: - A tab which allows adding information to the certificate such as the version of the certificate, signature algorithm, validity period, serial number, common name, and other optional fields such as organization, organization unit, locality name, state name, country or email address; - A tab which allows adding extensions to the certificate for version 3 certificates.
+This tab is enabled when the "Version 3" option is selected in the first tab. - an alias for the Key Pair entry in the current KeyStore.